blobcity/autoai/README.md

 # BlobCity AutoAI
-A framework to find, train and generate code for the best performing AI model.
-Works on Classification and Regression problems on numerical data.
-This is a beta release.
-The framework is being actively worked upon.
+A framework to find the best performing AI/ML model for any AI problem.
+Works for Classification and Regression type of problems on numerical data.
+AutoAI makes AI easy and accessible to everyone.
+It not only trains the best-performing model but also exports high-quality code for using the trained model.

+The framework is currently in beta release, with active development being still in progress.
 Please report any issues you encounter.

 [![Issues](https://shields.io/github/issues/blobcity/autoai)](https://github.com/blobcity/autoai/issues)